Intrusive thought: Aggressive thoughts

-Intrusive thoughts may involve violent obsessions about hurting others or themselves.
-They can be related to primarily obsessional obsessive compulsive disorder.
+Intrusive thoughts may involve violent or destructive obsessions about hurting others or themselves.
+They can be related to primarily obsessional obsessive–compulsive disorder.
 These thoughts can include harming a child; jumping from a bridge, mountain, or the top of a tall building; urges to jump in front of a train or automobile; and urges to push another in front of a train or automobile.
 Rachman's survey of healthy college students found that virtually all of them had intrusive thoughts from time to time, including: